AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 ### Scrolling the Carousel Programmatically

-Currently, there is no JavaScript API that allows us to hook into CSS scroll snap, so programmatically navigating to the next or previous focal point requires some calculations.
+As of the last time this article was updated, there is no cross-browser JavaScript API that allows us to hook into CSS scroll snap, so programmatically navigating to the next or previous focal point requires some calculations.
+Once [the `scrollsnapchange` event](https://developer.mozilla.org/en-US/docs/Web/API/Document/scrollsnapchange_event) ships and becomes stable across all major browsers, I'll update this article to use that approach, as it's much simpler.

 We'll first review a few different approaches to understand why none of them are ideal before we implement this functionality ourselves.
-If you'd like to, you can also [skip straight to the solution](#solution-find-the-first-focal-point-past-the-carousels-center).
+If you'd like to just grab the code, you can also [skip ahead to the solution](#solution-find-the-first-focal-point-past-the-carousels-center).

 #### Approach 1: Using an Index Counter